Adnyamathanha: People

 The ethnonym Adnyamathanha was, according to Tindale, an alternative name for the Wailpi, but the contemporarily formed grouping also includes the Guyani (Kuyani), Jadliaura (Yardliyawara/Yadliaura), Pilatapa (Biladappa) and, according to the people themselves, the Pangkala (Barngarla or Vanggarla) peoples.

 The name Adnyamathanha means "rock people", with adnya meaning "rock" and matha, a "group" or "group of people", in the Adnyamathanha language, and is a term referring to the Lakes Culture societies living in that area.
 They share common ancestral bonds of language and culture, they call Yura Muda.
 Adnyamathanha people often refer to themselves as yura, and non-Aboriginal people as udnyu.

-Archaeological evidence such as rock engravings and artefacts suggests that the Adnyamathanha people have inhabited the area for millennia (up to 49,000 years), according to recent finds at the Warratyi rock shelter.
+Archaeological evidence such as rock engravings and artefacts suggests that the aboriginal people have inhabited the area for millennia (up to 49,000 years), according to recent finds at the Warratyi rock shelter.

+In the 2021 census, 43.1% of Adnyamathanha speakers had no religion, followed by 15.3% for the Uniting Church, 10.7% for non-defined Christian and 4.6% for traditional beliefs.